Cappahccino/SB-MCP/README.md

 ### Option 1: Install from npm (recommended)

-The package is now published on npm!
 You can install it globally with:

 ```bash
 npm install -g supabase-mcp